erikgregorywebb/carbonapps/index.md

 ## Pricing

 ### :bike: Basic App
-**Starting at $149**
+**Starting at $249**
 - Built from a pre-designed template
 - 3-5 unique screens
-- 1 round of feedback & revision
+- 1 round of feedback and revision
 - < 250 rows of data
-- 1 hour of training & support
+- 1 hour of training and support

 ### :car: Plus App
-**Starting at $249**
+**Starting at $349**
-- Personalized layout & interface
+- Personalized layout and interface
 - 5-7 unique screens
-- 2 rounds of feedback & revision
+- 2 rounds of feedback and revision
 - < 500 rows of data
-- 2 hours of training & support
+- 2 hours of training and support

 ### :airplane: Pro App
-**Starting at $349**
+**Starting at $449**
 - Custom design, built from scratch
 - 8+ unique screens
-- 2 rounds of feedback & revision
+- 2 rounds of feedback and revision
 - 500+ rows of data
-- 3 hours of training & support
+- 3 hours of training and support

 ## Reviews

-> "Erik was a great person to work with. **It was like he read my mind what I was looking to accomplish with the proposed project**.
+> "Erik was a great person to work with. **It was like he read my mind with what I was looking to accomplish with the proposed project**.
 We have other project coming, Erik will have the first shot with all of them.
 I highly recommend!" - Greg P.

 > "Erik was terrific to work with.
 He replied the same day as my initial contact.
 He had a prototype ahead of schedule, and  helped improve our final product. **Completely thrilled with the entire experience and the pricing as well**." - Doug T.